Appraisal Standards Review Protocol

 - Map and list of all market areas identified by the appraisal district

-- Copy of the district re-appraisal plan used last year and the one for this year (statute)
+- Copy of the district reappraisal plan used last year and the one for this year

-- Copies of documentation or procedures for gathering, entering, verifying, confirming, and maintaining data electronically (IAAO)
+- Copies of documentation or procedures for gathering, entering, verifying, confirming and maintaining data electronically

-- Copies of written procedures for the use of electronic data in the appraisal process (IAAO)
+- Copies of written procedures for the use of electronic data in the appraisal process li

-- Procedures and systemic capabilities and controls within the electronic data systems that ensure compliance with (statute; rule):
+- Procedures and system capabilities and controls of the electronic data systems that ensure compliance with various rules:

 - uniform tax records system (Rule 9.3003)

 - alphabetical index of property owners (Rule 9.3009)